Winter weather can cause car accidents in two main ways:

 - Drivers should stay on main roadways: Some drivers may want to avoid being on the road with other traffic and opt to drive on side roads instead of main highways.
 However, side roads are not always salted as regularly as main roadways and could be more hazardous when snow or ice is present.

 The National Weather Service (NWS) states that more than 5,000 road users are killed because of poor weather conditions each year.
-If you lost a loved one in a car accident due to winter weather conditions, you might be eligible to file a wrongful death claim or car accident lawsuit if you are the decedent’s:
+If you lost a loved one in a car accident due to winter weather conditions, you might be eligible to file a wrongful death claim or car accident lawsuit if you are the decedent’s personal representative.

 If another party caused or contributed to your loved one’s accident, you might file a lawsuit against them for their negligence.
 Another party may be held liable if:

-- They did not have their headlights on during low visibility conditions.
+- They did not have their headlights on during low visibility conditions on icy roads.

-- They did not brake in time before hitting your loved one due to improper tires, not giving enough stopping distance, speeding, or some other reckless behavior.
+- They did not brake in time before hitting your loved one due to improper tires, not giving enough stopping distance, speeding, or some other reckless behavior that led to a fatal crash.

 - They were intoxicated by alcohol or drugs.